awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithOptionGroups.md

 If a DB instance is associated with the option group, modify the DB instance to use a different option group\.
 For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

-If a manual DB snapshot is associated with the option group, modify the DB snapshot to use a different option group using the AWS CLI [https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-snapshot.html](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-snapshot.html) command\.
+If a manual DB snapshot is associated with the option group, modify the DB snapshot to use a different option group\.
+You can do so using the AWS CLI [https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-snapshot.html](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-snapshot.html) command\.

 **Note**
 You can't modify the option group of an automated DB snapshot\.